Devikarb/CyberIntel-Extractor/README.md

 Do you want to check a domain, IP, hash, or generate?
 Type 'domain', 'ip', 'hash', or 'generate' (or 'exit' to quit): generate

-Enter the text for extraction (or type 'exit' to quit): lets give some random domain example.com  random IP 198.51.100.150 and random hash 8f14e45fceea167a5a36dedd4bea2543,
+Enter the text for extraction (or type 'exit' to quit): #Below is the text given for extraction lets give some random domain example.com  random IP 198.51.100.150 and random hash 8f14e45fceea167a5a36dedd4bea2543,

 Extracted Data: